splunk/splunk-sdk-php/tests/README.md

 ## Running the Tests

-Navigate to this directory, then run:
+Navigate to the root directory containing `Splunk.php`, then run:

-    phpunit .
+    phpunit tests

-Or alternatively:

-    make